ipbrennan90/PiMotions/docs/part1.md

 When you see a unicorn appear in your terminal, your push was successful!

 Visit your device's Resin page to monitor download progress.
 This will take ~15 minutes over wifi.
+While this takes place, continue with setup below!

-### 6. Get the web app and the Pi talking to each other
+### 7. Get the web app and the Pi talking to each other

+We have an web app running locally that can take a picture using our computer's webcam.
+The next step is to get the web app and the Pi talking to each other, so that we can use the Pi's camera to take a picture.

+Right now, the "R Pi" button under "Image Source" doesn't do anything.
+We're about to fix that.

 1. Enable a public url for your device.
 Go into "Actions" on your resin.io device dashboard and click "Enable All Public Device URLs".
 Copy the public url and paste it into `app/static/.env` as the value for `RASPI_URL`.